 To create even stronger place mats, you could double up your rectangles of reused clothing material and embroider them together, back-to-back, along their edges.
 A little personal insight?
 Before trying out this project, you might want to wash the clothes you’re recycling first!
 After all, the last thing you want sitting on your table are dirty clothes!

 As you can see, recycling clothing doesn’t have to be an arduous chore – and it can even be fun.
-So, when the times comes to clean out that closet (and it’s about time for me to do that now, by the way!), remember to have a little fun with those old threads and try recycling those old clothes into crafty projects you and your friends will love.
+So, when the times comes to clean out that closet (and it’s about time for me to do that now, by the way!), remember to have a little fun with those old threads (including your bed sheets) and try recycling those old clothes into crafty projects you and your friends will love.